Cray-HPE/docs-csm/operations/hardware_state_manager/Lock_and_Unlock_Management_Nodes.md

 Use the `cray hsm locks unlock` command to perform unlocking.

-**NOTE: When unlocking NCNs, you must unlock their NodeBMCs as well.**
+**NOTE: When unlocking NCNs, you must unlock their node BMCs as well.**

 **NOTE: The following steps assume both the management nodes and their BMCs are marked with the `Management` role in HSM.
 If they are not, see [Set BMC Management Role](Set_BMC_Management_Role.md).**